nikkehtine/maison/example/README.md

 These are examples meant to showcase Maison.

+Simply run `maison build example` from project root.

-Simply navigate here and run `maison build` or run `maison build example`.
+You can also navigate here and run `maison build`.

+By default it outputs to the `public` directory.